icopy-site/awesome/docs/awesome/awesome-healthcare.md

   * [ITK](https://itk.org/) - Toolkit used for the development of image segmentation and image registration programs with leading-edge algorithms in 2 and 3 dimensions.
   * [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php) - Interactive software for 3 dimensional image navigation, annotation, and automatic segmentation with an emphasis on user-friendliness.
   * [LibreHealth Radiology](https://librehealth.io/projects/lh-radiology/) - Customized version of LibreHealth Toolkit with additional tools for radiology and imaging professionals.
+  * [Kaapana](https://github.com/kaapana/kaapana) - Open source toolkit for state of the art platform provisioning in the field of medical data analysis.
   * [OHIF](https://github.com/OHIF/Viewers) - OHIF zero-footprint DICOM viewer and oncology specific Lesion Tracker.
   * [OpenREM](https://openrem.org/) - Radiation Exposure Monitoring for physicists.
   * [Orthanc](https://www.orthanc-server.com) - Lightweight DICOM server for healthcare and medical research.